• Skip to primary navigation

 • 📋Fried Zucchini Flowers Recipe

-They are enclosed little bags with no gaps between the petals, the perfect shape to hold a filling.
+They are enclosed little bags with no gaps between the petals, the perfect shape for filling.

 Which flower to use

-There are two types of flowers, the male which is the flower that pollinates, and the female which is the flower that yields the zucchini.
+There are two types of flowers, the male blossoms, the flowers that pollinate, and the female blossoms, which are the flowers that yield the zucchini.

-• The female flower is the one attached to the zucchini, it has a large stem inside.
+• Female flowers are attached to the zucchini and have a large stem inside.

-• The male flower has a small stem and there is more room to insert the filling.
+• Male flowers have a small stem with more room to insert the filling.

-You can use either flower but for frying, I prefer to use the male ones.
+You can use either flower, but I prefer the male ones for frying.

 Fried Zucchini flowers: Male zucchini flower